 Although Lake 5 is right at the tree line, I was able to find a couple of trees to hang my hammock from near the lake.
 Sitting into the hammock, the view was just right – one of the things I love about hammock camping (aka “hanging”), having a comfy porch swing to sit in, that is.
 The first evening, I decided to fish before dinner.
 It was 6:30 ish and all was calm.
 I pulled some line out from the reel as I mentally made some casts.
 “Hammer the nail” “make a loop”, I remembered the cues that my Dad used to tell me.
 It had been a while since I’ve fly fished for trout.
 Dad taught me the basics but I’ve never been the master fly fisherman that he is.
 Despite my inept casting tendencies, it’s a bit like riding a bike.
 With a nearly perfectly executed roll cast, I sent the tiny caddis fly out onto the dark glassy water, then picked up the rod and cast my fly further to where the trout were rising.
 Almost immediately a fish grabbed the fly, then, just as quickly, spit it back out.
 This would be a pretty regular thing with the Golden’s on this trip, I didn’t know that yet, however.

 Near the shore, a larger fish was sucking bugs off the surface of the lake; I could see its tail fin poking up out of the water.
 Casting to it, I waited, stripped a little line and waited some more, then… boom!
 Fish on!
 Hooking a Golden on my first evening resulted in a very high stoke level!
 This one was a lot bigger than most of the others that were rising.
 It darted away from me, rolled on the surface a couple of times, then broke my leader off!
 Damn!
 I lost him, but it was exciting.
 I hooked one other that evening which got off the hook.
-Eating some camp food for dinner, I was full of anticipation to fish the other lakes.
+While eating my camp food for dinner, I was full of anticipation to fish the other lakes.
 The nearly-full moon rose above the craggy horizon.
 It was good to be back in the mountains.

 The next morning began with an early walk down to the lower lakes.
 The rod I had been using was loaned to me by my neighbor, George.
 He and I had never met previously, but he was kind enough to answer a request that I posted on Next Door, hoping someone had a lightweight rod that they would allow a stranger (me) to borrow for a week.
 I don’t own a fly rod suitable for trout, but George’s 5-piece 3-wt was the perfect thing for this trip.
 I have a few boxes of flies that my Dad tied; most are for bass and larger game, but I managed to find the small box of trout flies that I have rarely used.